freeradical13/freeradical13.github.io/index.md

 Energy is either [kinetic energy][] if an object is in motion (in most simple cases expressed as <code>(m×v<sup>2</sup>)/2</code>); or, [potential energy][], which may be thought of as stored energy.

 Energy may [neither be created nor destroyed][conservation of energy], but only transformed.
 Mass may be converted to energy and vice versa through the [mass-energy equivalence][] equation (<code>E=m×c<sup>2</sup></code>).

+# Voltage

+[Electric potential][] is the amount of energy needed to move a unit of positive charge in an electromagnetic field to another point without producing acceleration.

+[Voltage][] (V) is the difference in electric potential between two points (i.e. the electric potential energy).
+Voltage is measured in Volts which are calculated using the potential energy divided by the charge, or <code>V = (N×m)/C</code>.

 # Pressure and Temperature